Puncture and Cut Resistant Gloves.

 “Buy what you will WEAR and then WEAR what you buy”

-“Cut resistant gloves don’t prevent injuries in your pocket.”
+“Cut resistant gloves don’t prevent injuries if they stay in your pocket.”